RobTillaart/GAMMA/README.md

 The class can be used to dump the internal table e.g. to place in PROGMEM.

-Note: tested on AVR only.
+Note: tested on UNO and ESP32 only.

 ## Interface